If you have had difficulty or pain while breastfeeding, you may want to make sure your baby doesn’t have a condition called.

 Tongue-tie happens when there’s a strip of tissue connecting the bottom of the tongue’s tip to the floor of the mouth.
 Tongue-tie can make it difficult for infants to breastfeed and interfere with their ability to eat and speak later on.

-Fortunately, Dr. Katherine Schier is able to perform a procedure called a frenectomy to free the tongue.
+Fortunately, Dr. Katherine Bandos is able to perform a procedure called a frenectomy to free the tongue.
 Call today to request an appointment with our tongue-tie dentist in Kalamazoo, MI.

 Symptoms of Tongue-Tie

 If you notice any tongue-tie symptoms in your infant, schedule an appointment with our family dentist.
-Dr. Schier has experience performing the tongue-tie procedure so your baby’s oral development will proceed unhindered.
-If you’re unsure how to tell if your baby is tongue-tied, schedule an appointment with Dr. Schier.
+Dr. Bandos has experience performing the tongue-tie procedure so your baby’s oral development will proceed unhindered.
+If you’re unsure how to tell if your baby is tongue-tied, schedule an appointment with Dr. Bandos.
 She’ll be able to examine your child to determine whether a frenectomy is needed.

 Symptoms of infant tongue-tie include: